nikhilraghav29/MK-SGC-SC/README.md

 This repository contains the implementation for the paper:
 - " Nikhil Raghav, Avisek Gupta, Swagatam Das, and Md Sahidullah, *MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization*, communicated to ICASSP 2026.

-## Instructions for implementation
-Our implementation is based on a modified version of the AMI recipe provided in the SpeechBrain toolkit.
-Use the following command to launch an experiment from your directory where your experiment.py is present.
-Consider the following as a case for launching the experiments on the AMI meeting corpus:
-- python experiment_ami.py hparams/ecapa_tdnn_ami.yaml

 ## Dependencies
 Install speechbrain version 0.5.14
 - Follow the installation guidelines for the SpeechBrain toolkit provided [here](https://github.com/speechbrain/speechbrain "SpeechBrain toolkit link")